micro-os-plus/web-jekyll/pages/user-manual/threads.md

   uint8_t payload[7];
 } msg_t;

-// Storage for the queue object.
+// Global static storage for the queue object instance.
 // The queue itself will be dynamically allocated. os_mqueue_t mq;